-The Stratasys F123 Series has been on the market for just over a year now.
-You may be asking yourself, "what makes it any better than its predecessors?"
+You may be asking yourself, "what makes the Stratasys F123 Series any better than its predecessors?"
 Is it the easy material change, customer replaceable components, or the multi-material flexibility?
-Keep reading to find out the key differences that set the F123 Series in a class of its own.
+Keep reading to find out the key differences that set this series in a class of its own.

 F123 Series at a Glance